n-peugnet/meshsim/README.md

  * check you can start a synapse via `./start_hs.sh 1 $DOCKER_IP` with DOCEKR_IP being the docker network gateway IP.
     * If the template import fails with something about `en_GB`, make sure you have that locale generated.
 Replacing `en_GB` with `en_US` or whatever your locale is in `synapse_template.sql` is also sufficient.
  * check if it's running with `docker stats`
- * check the supervisor logs with `docker logs -f synapse1` and that it can talk to your postgres ok
+ * check the supervisor logs with `docker logs -f synapse1`
  * log into the container to poke around with `docker exec -it synapse1 /bin/bash`
     * Actual synapse logs are located at `/var/log/supervisor/synapse*`